csharp-reflexion

 In this example,

-• Custom attributes are defined and used to provide descriptions to a class and a method
+• Custom attributes are defined and used to provide descriptions for a class and a method

 • Those attributes are accessed at runtime using reflection

-Reflection is a powerful and advanced feature that allows us to do things that would otherwise not be possible.
-However, in general, reflection is slow and complex.
+Reflection is an advanced and very useful feature that allows us to do things that otherwise wouldn’t be possible.
+But, in general, reflection is slow and complex.

-Therefore, it should be used with caution and only when absolutely necessary.
+Therefore, it should be used with caution and only when it’s really necessary.